marph91/jimmy/docs/formats/day_one.md

-This page describes how to import notes from Day One to markdown.
+This page describes how to convert notes from Day One to Markdown.

 ## General Information